jisotalo/ads-server/README.md

 [![GitHub](https://img.shields.io/badge/View%20on-GitHub-brightgreen)](https://github.com/jisotalo/ads-server)
 [![License](https://img.shields.io/github/license/jisotalo/ads-server)](https://choosealicense.com/licenses/mit/)

 TwinCAT ADS server for Node.js (unofficial).
 Listens for incoming ADS protocol commands and responds.

-This library can be used for example
+**Example use cases:**
-- to create a server that can be connected from any TwinCAT PLC for reading and writing using ADS commands
+- Creating a server that can be connected from any TwinCAT PLC for reading and writing using ADS commands
   - No need to write own protocols or to buy separate licenses
-- to create a "fake PLC" to test your system that uses [ads-client](https://github.com/jisotalo/ads-client) under the hood
+- Creating a "fake PLC" to test your system that uses [ads-client](https://github.com/jisotalo/ads-client) under the hood
-- to use ADS protocol to communicate for your own systems
+- Using ADS protocol to communicate for your own systems

-There are two servers available:
-- `Server` for using with TwinCAT installation or separate AMS router like [AdsRouterConsole](https://www.nuget.org/packages/Beckhoff.TwinCAT.Ads.AdsRouterConsole/)
-  - For TwinCAT PLCs and Windows PCs with TwinCAT installation
-  - For Raspberry Pi, Linux, etc. wth [AdsRouterConsole](https://www.nuget.org/packages/Beckhoff.TwinCAT.Ads.AdsRouterConsole/)
-- `StandAloneServer` for using without TwinCAT installation
-  - For Raspberry Pi, Linux, etc. (nothing else is needed)

 If you need an ADS client for reading/writing PLC values, see my other project [ads-client](https://github.com/jisotalo/ads-client).